New Jersey Hummingbird Migration: 8 Awesome Travelers

 New Jersey hummingbirds require 55 hours of flying at its average migrating flight speed of 30mph to fly from Trenton to the most distant USA/Mexican border 1,639 miles away.

-Some fly at a relaxed distance as slow as 1 hour per day, others fly up to 500 miles non-stop in about 20 hours as some do while migrating across the Gulf of Mexico.
+Some fly at a relaxed distance as slow as 1 hour per day, others fly up to 500 miles non-stop in about 20 hours as some do while migrating across the Gulf of America.

-This staggered migration pattern ensures resources are not consumed and depleted all at once.
+This staggered migration pattern ensures resources are not consumed and depleted all at one time.

-This rise in body fat provides the hummingbird with energy for its protracted migration flight.
+This increase in body fat helps fuel the hummingbird on its long migration journey.

-Hummingbirds that stopped by your feeders in the spring will remember exactly where it is, and they will probably stop by again en route to their overwintering grounds in Mexico and Central America.
+The hummingbirds that visited your feeders during the spring migration will remember exactly where your feeder is located and will most likely revisit that same feeder on their way to their over-wintering area in Mexico and Central America.

-See my article: Hummingbird Adaptation and Remarkable Ability to Locate Food
+Hummingbird Adaptation and Remarkable Ability to Locate Food

 Where Do New Jersey Hummingbirds Go in the Winter?

-Black-chinned – The Black-chinned hummingbird overwinters primarily in Mexico.
-Black-chinned hummingbirds are seen in some years, during winter months, in scattered areas throughout the USA including Texas, Louisiana, Mississippi, Florida, Georgia, Arkansas, North Carolina, and as far north as Maryland and Pennsylvania.
+They are seen in some years, during winter months, in scattered areas throughout the USA including Texas, Louisiana, Mississippi, Florida, Georgia, Arkansas, North Carolina, and as far north as Maryland and Pennsylvania.

 Broad-tailed– The Broad-tailed hummingbird overwinters primarily in Mexico and Guatemala.
 Broad-tailed hummingbirds are seen in some years, during winter months, in scattered areas in Western Texas.

-Mexican Violetear – The Mexican Violetear hummingbird overwinters primarily in Mexico, Guatemala, and Honduras.
-Mexican Violetear hummingbirds are seen in some years, during winter months, in scattered areas throughout the USA including Arizona, Texas, and Louisiana.
+hey are seen in some years, during winter months, in scattered areas throughout the USA including Arizona, Texas, and Louisiana.

 Every hummingbird has an exceptional memory.
 Throughout their spring migration, they can recall every flower or feeder they visited, and they will revisit those spots every year.